Martian-Technologies/Logic-Graph-Creator/docs/building.md

 ## System dependencies
 This project requires [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and [Wasmtime](https://github.com/bytecodealliance/wasmtime) to build.
+- On MacOS, it is recommended to install `vulkan-tools`, `vulkan-validationlayers`, and `shaderc` using [brew](https://brew.sh/).
+- On Windows, make sure to add the Vulkan SDK headers and binaries to your PATH.
+- On Linux, Vulkan development packages should be available through your package manager.

 ## Setting up the CMake build system
 You need the CMake build system and a C++ compiler to build this project.